Habibullah Huseynov: Early life and interwar military service

 Huseynov was born on 10 October 1910 in Ardabil in a working-class family.
-He worked as a loader at the port of Baku and studied and a night school for working youth, graduating from seventh grade.
+He worked as a loader at the port of Baku and studied at a night school for working youth, graduating from seventh grade.
 Huseynov then worked as an apprentice fitter at the Lieutenant Schmidt Plant.

 Huseynov was drafted into the Red Army in 1928 on a Komsomol direction.
 In 1929, he joined the Communist Party of the Soviet Union.
 He graduated from the Transcaucasian Infantry School in June 1932 and from the Artillery Commanders Refresher Courses in Baku in September.
 In September Huseynov became a platoon commander in the 193rd Artillery Regiment of the Red Banner Caucasus Army, based in Baku.
 In April 1934, he became a battery commander of the 190th Anti-Aircraft Artillery Regiment.
 In September he transferred back to the 193rd Regiment, becoming a battery commander, a divizion senior adjutant, and a divizion commander.
 He was promoted to Senior Lieutenant in 1936.

 On 3 July 1938 he was promoted to captain.
 In 1938, Huseynov was arrested by the NKVD on charges of spying for Iran.
 He spent several months in prison and was released and restored to the Red Army at the end of the year.
 He became a battalion commander of the 188th Anti-Aircraft Artillery Regiment of the Belorussian Military District in Minsk in May 1939.
 In February 1940, Huseynov became commander of the 312th Separate Anti-Aircraft Artillery Battalion of the 13th Rifle Division in the Western Special Military District at Zambrów.